-Prefab housing complex for UC Berkeley students built in four days
+Prefab housing complex for UC Berkeley students goes up in four days

 “The University welcomes any and all projects and developments that expand the availability of affordable, accessible student housing in close proximity to campus,” Gibson said.

 “It’s been an incredibly valuable tutorial for us.
-We know prefab is going to be this future, we just don’t know how we’re going to be part of it,” Kennedy said.
-“I’m chastised by the complexity of doing something so seemingly simple as stacking boxes on top of each other.
+We know prefab is going to be the future, we just don’t know how we’re going to be part of it,” Kennedy said.
+“I’m chastened by the complexity of doing something so seemingly simple as stacking boxes on top of each other.”

-Note: Editor’s note: The headline on this story was changed after publication to make it more precise.